Stijnboss12/WHOWFlower/README.md

 Download the project, if necessary extract the files into a folder.
 Open a command prompt in the folder the files were extracted to.

-Run the following commands (without the >).
+Run the following commands.
 Note: Node.js (latest) and npm (latest) have to be installed on your system.

 >npm install